Leo0203/Leo_de_codingWorkroom/DS101_IntrToRLanguage/dataFrame.md

 library(tidyverse)
 5 %>% g() %>% f()   # this is the same as f(g(5)): start with 5 -> transform with g to get g(5) -> transform with f to get f(g(5))
 ```
+    - %>% is called pipe.
+Pipe can pass the preceding value into the function behind the pipe
 ### Wrangling Data Frames
 2. filter: produce a dataframe from the specified columns
 ```R